 This dessert is particularly popular during hot summer months.
 It is refreshing, cooling, and comes in a huge range of flavours.
 Kakigori is a mound of fresh shaven ice, which is then covered in your choice of fruit syrup.

-It may not sound like much, but it is actually full of flavor!
+It may not sound like much, but it is actually full of flavour!
 Unlike other desserts, kakigori won’t fill you up or leave you feeling bloated, and is a low-calorie alternative to ice cream or sorbet.

 Has this article made you interested in our Asian dessert recipes?
 If so, why not take a look at our Best Filipino Desserts.